Ahmed9R0/Ahmed9R0/README.md

 🚀 About Me

-I’m a seasoned data analytics and business analytics professional with extensive hands-on experience in machine learning.
-I excel at transforming complex datasets into actionable insights, building predictive models that drive strategic decisions, and optimizing processes through advanced analytics.
-I thrive on solving challenging problems and delivering measurable business value through data-driven innovation.
+I’m a data analytics and business analytics professional with a strong foundation in machine learning.
+My expertise lies in transforming raw data into valuable insights that inform business strategy and operational improvements.
+With a proven track record of delivering end-to-end solutions—from data wrangling and exploratory analysis to predictive modeling and actionable reporting—I thrive in environments where data drives growth.
+I’m passionate about turning business questions into data problems and leveraging ML techniques to unlock strategic value.

 🏆 Certifications

-Business Analytics for Decision Making (May 2025) – University of Colorado Boulder
+Business Analytics for Decision Making – University of Colorado Boulder

-Predictive Modeling and Analytics (May 2025) – University of Colorado Boulder
+Predictive Modeling and Analytics – University of Colorado Boulder

-Introduction to Data Analytics for Business (Apr 2025) – University of Colorado Boulder
+Introduction to Data Analytics for Business – University of Colorado Boulder

-Supervised Machine Learning: Regression and Classification (May 2025) – Stanford University
+Supervised Machine Learning: Regression and Classification – Stanford University

-Delivering Quality Work with Agility (Apr 2025) – IBM
+Delivering Quality Work with Agility – IBM

-Excel for Accounting (Apr 2025) – EYouth
+Excel for Accounting – EYouth

-Data Science: Linear Regression (Apr 2025) – Harvard University (edX)
+Data Science: Linear Regression – Harvard University (edX)

-Deploying TinyML (Apr 2025) – Harvard University (edX)
+Deploying TinyML – Harvard University (edX)

-Applications of TinyML (Mar 2025) – Harvard University (edX)
+Applications of TinyML – Harvard University (edX)

-Fundamentals of TinyML (Feb 2025) – Harvard University (edX)
+Fundamentals of TinyML – Harvard University (edX)

-Calculus I: From Functions to Differential Equations (Apr 2025) – Delft University of Technology (edX)
+Calculus I: From Functions to Differential Equations – Delft University of Technology (edX)

-Linear Algebra I & II (Apr 2025) – Delft University of Technology (edX)
+Linear Algebra I & II – Delft University of Technology (edX)

-Statistics (Apr 2025) – Delft University of Technology (edX)
+Statistics – Delft University of Technology (edX)

-Probability Theory (Mar 2025) – Delft University of Technology (edX)
+Probability Theory – Delft University of Technology (edX)

-Business Analytics & Digital Freelancing Nanodegree (Mar 2025) – Udacity
+Business Analytics & Digital Freelancing Nanodegree – Udacity

-Foundation of Ethical Hacking (Jan 2025) – Udacity
+Foundation of Ethical Hacking – Udacity

-Intro to AI with Python (Mar 2025) – CS50
+Intro to AI with Python – CS50

-Intro to Programming with Python (Mar 2025) – CS50
+Intro to Programming with Python – CS50

-MySQL Data Analysis (Mar 2025) – Maven Analytics
+MySQL Data Analysis – Maven Analytics

-Financial Analysis for Decision Making (Feb 2025) – Babson College (edX)
+Financial Analysis for Decision Making – Babson College (edX)

-Analytics for Decision Making (Jan 2025) – Babson College (edX)
+Analytics for Decision Making – Babson College (edX)

-Finance for Non-Financials (Dec 2024) – EYouth
+Finance for Non-Financials – EYouth

-Financial Analysis (Dec 2024) – EYouth
+Financial Analysis – EYouth

-Reporting Firm Resources & Performance (Dec 2024) – New York Institute of Finance (edX)
+Reporting Firm Resources & Performance – New York Institute of Finance (edX)

-Reporting Investments, Pensions & Financial Statement Analysis (Dec 2024) – New York Institute of Finance (edX)
+Reporting Investments, Pensions & Financial Statement Analysis – New York Institute of Finance (edX)

-Reporting Liabilities & Cash Flow (Dec 2024) – New York Institute of Finance (edX)
+Reporting Liabilities & Cash Flow – New York Institute of Finance (edX)

-Use of Firm Resources & Taxation (Dec 2024) – New York Institute of Finance (edX)
+Use of Firm Resources & Taxation – New York Institute of Finance (edX)

-Free Cash Flow Analysis (Dec 2024) – Columbia University (edX)
+Free Cash Flow Analysis – Columbia University (edX)

-Intro to Corporate Finance (Dec 2024) – Columbia University (edX)
+Intro to Corporate Finance – Columbia University (edX)

-Risk & Return (Dec 2024) – Columbia University (edX)
+Risk & Return – Columbia University (edX)

-Data Analysis with Python (Feb 2025) – freeCodeCamp
+Data Analysis with Python – freeCodeCamp

 🧰 Skills